cscorley/dissertation/chapters/2_related/3_dit.md

 profile based on who last changed a module, who is closest to the requester in the organization, and how connected the requester and expert are based on social network analysis.

-@Mockus-Herbsleb_2002 present Expertise Browser to locate expertise.
-Code changes were analysed for Experience Atoms (EA), which represent the smallest unit of experience.
-Developer expertise is based on the number EAs in a certain domain or file.

 @Fritz-etal_2007 investigate whether a programmer's activity indicates knowledge of code in an empirical study on nineteen professional Java